 One of our resident medical experts, Dr. Russell-Chapin, co-director for the Center for Collaborative Brain Research, explains, “when we go to sleep, if the brain is regulated and healthy, our brains should be using the right brainwave for the right task at the right time.
 When healthy, the brain will often go from beta to alpha to theta to delta.
 If not, we [develop] these unique sleep disorders.”

-A lot of strange stuff happens to us as we drift off to dreamland, including breathing difficulties.
-Sometimes you may feel tightness in your chest, while other times it could feel like you’re choking.
+Difficulty breathing when drifting off to sleep isn’t entirely uncommon.
+Central sleep apnea is when your brain doesn’t transmit the proper signals to the muscles that control your breath.
+Sometimes you may feel tightness in your chest, while other times it could feel as though you’re choking.
 It may seem like there’s something caught in the back of your throat or your mouth has become excessively dry.

-This feeling is particularly scary and jars you from the brink of sleep into being wide awake all over again.
+This feeling is particularly scary and jars you from the brink of sleep into being wide awake.
 Usually, you’ll be jolted awake by the sensation that you’re dropping off a cliff, or you’ve just had a fall and are about to experience a painful landing.
-The relief when you realize it wasn’t real is palpable.

 A Throbbing Headache

 Hypnic headaches are rare, however, they are characterized by frequent headaches that only occur during sleep.
 They’re sometimes referred to as “alarm clock” headaches due to the fact they occur at night and jolt a sleeper awake.
 They can last anywhere from a few minutes to a few hours, and can significantly impair your ability to rest.

 Nocturnal panic attacks or worry as you’re falling asleep often occur with no clear trigger, but they can awaken you suddenly.
 Similar to daytime panic attacks, you could experience a racing heartbeat, sweating, or hyperventilation.
 While they’re extremely uncomfortable and scary, they are typically not dangerous.